Mansi-2709/BankChurn/README.md

 The solution combines data analysis, feature engineering, model experimentation, evaluation using ROC-AUC, and a production-style dashboard for exploration and prediction.

-🎯 Objectives
+## 🎯 Objectives

-Analyze customer behavior and identify churn patterns
+- Analyze customer behavior and identify churn patterns

-Perform robust feature engineering and model experimentation
+- Perform robust feature engineering and model experimentation

-Select the best-performing model based on ROC-AUC
+- Select the best-performing model based on ROC-AUC

-Deploy the model via a user-friendly Streamlit web app
+- Deploy the model via a user-friendly Streamlit web app

-Present insights in a business-interpretable manner
+- Present insights in a business-interpretable manner

-🧠 Machine Learning Workflow
+## 🧠 Machine Learning Workflow

 All modeling and experimentation are implemented in a separate notebook/script included in this repository.

 1. Data Understanding & Cleaning

-Removed non-informative identifiers (RowNumber, CustomerId, Surname)
+- Removed non-informative identifiers (RowNumber, CustomerId, Surname)

-Checked missing values and data consistency
+- Checked missing values and data consistency

-Treated categorical and numerical features appropriately
+- Treated categorical and numerical features appropriately

 2. Feature Engineering

-Encoding categorical variables (Gender, Geography)
+- Encoding categorical variables (Gender, Geography)

-Binary transformation of behavioral indicators:
+- Binary transformation of behavioral indicators:

-Active Member
+      - Active Member

-Complaints
+      - Complaints

-Feature scaling where required
+- Feature scaling where required

-Target variable: Churn (0 = Retained, 1 = Churned)
+- Target variable: Exited (0 = Retained, 1 = Churned)

 3. Model Experimentation

-Multiple classification models were trained and evaluated:
+- Multiple classification models were trained and evaluated:

-Logistic Regression

-Random Forest
+      - Random Forest

-Gradient Boosting

-XGBoost / similar ensemble models (if applicable)
+      - XGBoost / similar ensemble models (if applicable)

 4. Model Evaluation & Selection